 What causes Plantar fasciitis?

-Flexibility – if you have tight calf muscles or plantar fascia then you are at a higher risk of this injury.
+If you are heavy or overweight then this increases the load on your foot.
+Or if you have tight calf muscles or plantar fascia then you are also at a higher risk of injury.

 Plantar fasciitis treatment

-Cold therapy – Apply ice or cold therapy every couple of hours for 10 to 15 minutes to reduce pain and inflammation.
-Reduce to 3 times a day as symptoms improve.
+Apply ice or cold therapy every couple of hours for 10 to 15 minutes in order to reduce pain and inflammation.
+Reduce this to 3 times a day as your symptoms improve.

-Taping – often instantly relieves symptoms by supporting the arch of the foot.
-It reduces strain on the plantar fascia, which allows tissues to heal.
+Applying Plantar fasciitis taping often instantly relieves symptoms.
+It works by supporting the arch of the foot and as a result, reduces the strain on the plantar fascia.
+Therefore, allowing tissues to heal.

-Plantar fasciitis night splint – is worn overnight and helps prevent the fascia and calf muscles from tightening up.
+The night splint or sock is worn overnight and helps prevent the fascia and calf muscles from tightening up.

-Medication – anti-inflammatory medication such as ibuprofen may be effective in the early stages to reduce pain and inflammation.
-However, long-term use may actually inhibit healing.
+Your doctor may prescribe anti-inflammatory medication such as ibuprofen.
+This is effective in the early stages to reduce pain and inflammation.
+However, studies show long-term use may actually inhibit healing.
+Also, check with a doctor or pharmacist before taking medication.

 Plantar fasciitis exercises

 Exercises to stretch the plantar fascia and the calf muscles are particularly important.
-Rest alone may reduce pain and inflammation but if part of the cause is tension in the fascia then your pain is likely to recur.
+Rest alone reduces pain and inflammation, however, if fascia tension is a cause then your pain is likely to recur.

 Learn more about specific Plantar fasciitis exercises or go direct to our Plantar fasciitis rehabilitation program.